Holsters for Self Defense: A Guide to Carrying Concealed

 - Get loud.
 Yell.
 Scream.
 Don’t be shy.
 Draw as much attention as you can.

 - Be on the defense.
-It’s always better to not get shot than it is to shoot the bad guy.
+It’s always better not to get shot than it is to shoot the bad guy.

 - Keep out of arm’s reach.
 If a criminal approaches and asks for your purse, throw it to him.
 Do whatever you can to not let him get his hands on you.